Should I roll over my 401(k) into an IRA?

 Advantages of rolling over to an IRA

-There are three main advantages to rolling over a 401(k) into a traditional IRA or a Roth IRA.
+Rolling over a 401(k) into a traditional IRA or a Roth IRA has three main advantages.

-Simplicity: The main advantage of rolling over a 401(k) to an IRA is that most IRAs accept rollovers, unlike some new and existing 401(k) plans and employer qualified plans.
+1. Simplicity: The main advantage of rolling over a 401(k) to an IRA is that most IRAs accept rollovers, unlike some employer-sponsored qualified plans (including 401(k) and 403(b) plans.)
 The portability of 401(k) funds into an IRA enables you to avoid ending up with several retirement accounts, which complicates retirement planning and makes it more difficult to track fees and returns.

-With a Roth IRA you’re allowed to choose your investing house so you can chase top-performing portfolio managers or very low-fee passive funds.
-More detail on the traditional vs. Roth IRA chose in the section below!
+With an IRA, you’re generally allowed to choose your own investments, so you can pursue top-performing portfolio managers or very low-fee passive funds.
+The section below provides more detail on the traditional vs. Roth IRA choices.

 • Qualified higher education expenses